Dermal Fillers v’s Sculptra

 Sculptra improves skin sagging and laxity

-In conclusion, Sculptra and dermal fillers are both effective options for those looking to enhance their appearance and improve the signs of aging.
+Both Sculptra and dermal fillers are effective options for those looking to enhance their appearance and improve the signs of aging.
 However, they work in different ways and provide different results.
 Some people benefit from one, the other, or both!
+It’s important to speak with a skin specialist to determine which treatment is right for you.